20 best eco-friendly gift ideas 2023

 A gift that's thoughtful, affordable and kind to the planet is hard to beat.
 To help you find the perfect sustainable present, we've put together a list of the top eco-friendly gift ideas.

-When buying eco-friendly gifts, the ultimate goal is to find items that put a smile on someone's face without having a negative impact on the planet.
+When buying eco-friendly gifts, the ultimate goal is to find items that put a smile on someone's face without hurting the planet.
 And we know of lots of sustainable present ideas that will do just that.

 Some of the key things to consider when searching for an eco-friendly present are: is it locally sourced, sustainably produced, consumable or long-lasting, low (or no) waste and reusable?
 It can be difficult to find a gift that ticks every box, but it's useful to keep each of these qualities in mind.

-And to avoid the risk of the gift ending up in a landfill, it helps to check with the gift recipient that it's definitely something they'll want – as long as you don't mind it not being a surprise.
-However, we're confident you'll find something they will want in this list...
+To avoid the risk of the gift ending up in a landfill, it helps to check with the gift recipient that it's something they'll want.
+And we're confident you'll find something they will like in this list...

 Top eco-friendly and sustainable gift ideas